LaRoomy/LaRoomy_Min_API/README.md

 ## Implementation
 Please Note:
-- This is a short outline of the implementation terminology.
-[To get detailed info visit the respective page in the LaRoomy Api Website.](https://api.laroomy.com/)
+> This is a short outline of the implementation terminology.
+[To get detailed info visit the respective page on the LaRoomy Api Website.](https://api.laroomy.com/)

 To implement the LaRoomy functionality in your project the following steps are necessary:

 ### Definitions